MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-edgehtml/get-started.md

 Now set up routes for handling push-related requests from the PWA client, including serving up the VAPID public key and registering the client to receive pushes.

-In a real scenario, a push notification would likely originate from an event in your server logic.
+In a real scenario, a push notification likely originates from an event in your server logic.
 To simplify things here, you must add a **Push Notification** button to our PWA homepage for generating pushes from our server, and a `/sendNotification` endpoint \(server route\)for handling those requests.

 In your `index.js` file, append the following routes just after the VAPID initialization code you added in [Step 2][#step-2---generate-vapid-keys-for-your-server].